MicrosoftDocs/azure-docs-powershell/azps-7.5.0/Az.Aks/Get-AzAksUpgradeProfile.md

 ## SYNOPSIS
 Gets the details of the upgrade profile for a managed cluster with a specified resource group and name.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.aks/get-azaksupgradeprofile) for up-to-date information.

 ## SYNTAX

 ### Get (Default)